 The location of your motorcycle upon impact (i.e. left, centre or right side of lane);

 Your actions immediately before the accident (i.e. failing to pay attention or driving unsafely);

 Whether or not you were wearing appropriate safety devices (i.e. a certified helmet and protective clothing, including appropriate footwear).

 As with a car accident, evidence from witnesses and the accident scene are key in determining liability.
 An accident reconstruction expert may need to be retained, preferably one well-versed in collisions between motorcycles and other vehicles, objects or pedestrians.
 We regularly work with accident reconstruction engineers and specialists in our practice.

 What Can We Do?

-At Bronson Jones & Company LLP, representing vehicle accident victims is all we do.
+At Bronson Jones & Company LLP, we have extensive experience representing injured victims.
 An experienced motorcycle accident lawyer in our 2 locations in Vancouver or at our 11 other Bronson Jones & Company LLP offices can talk with you about your case.
 We have offices across the Lower Mainland and Fraser Valley.